Apply for Home Responsibility Protection

 you've been living in Jersey for at least six months

-you work less than 20 hours a week
+you work 20 hours or less per week

 you stay at home to look after a child under school age

 you live with the child you're looking after